ICS 313 -- Programming Language Theory

 page numbers.
 If you use exact text, it must be properly

 quoted.
-If you use work you did for a previous course, this must be
+If you use work you did for a previous course (including a re-take of this course),

 noted at the top of the page.